 So, this is my plea to you – if you’ve never attended a conference or if you rarely make it to conferences, I promise it will be worth your time and effort.

-Being worth your time is an empty promise, however, if we can’t actually apply all the information we gain by attending.
+Being worth your time is an empty promise, however, if we can’t apply all the information we gain by attending.
 Let me share some secrets of how I manage myself at conferences.

 I bet you are wondering.
 “Hmmm…what in the world does she mean and have to say about “managing” conferences?”